quasarframework/quasar/backers.md

 ### $500

-It could be you!
+It could be you or your company!

 ---

 ### $250

-It could be you!
+- Juggle Street

 ---